Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

-First, we examine the behaviour where the system most closely resembles AMB and conventional MIPS, namely the macro-phase (red) region described in Fig.~\ref{fig:phase_diagrams}, where both existence densities are outside the spinodals, and thus stable.
+First, we examine the behaviour where the system most closely resembles AMB and conventional MIPS, namely the macro-phase (red) region described in Fig.~\ref{fig:phase_diagrams}(c), where both coexistence densities are outside the spinodals, and thus stable.